-"Master of Science", or: "M.Sc. "for short.
+"Master of Science", or: "M.Sc." for short.

 II.
-Scope and Progression of Course
+Scope and Progression of the Course of Study

-§ 4 Admission to the course / admission requirements (1) The conditions for admission to the Master's degree course are as follows:
+Admission to the course of study / admission requirements

-a) The applicant must provide proof of holding a Bachelor's degree, a university diploma or a comparable degree awarded by a state or state-recognized college of advanced vocational studies, a Magister degree or must have passed a state examination in a closely related subject.

-b) For DKE, the completed degree must be from computer science or a related discipline and must equate to

-(a) At least one module on databases, and

-(b) at least further 60 ECTS in Computer Science,

-(c) or at least 40 ECTS Computer Science and 20 ECTS in Applied Statistics.
+- (1) The conditions for admission to the Master's degree course are as follows: - a) The applicant provides evidence of a Bachelor's degree with at least 180 CP and a standard period of study of at least 6 semesters, a university diploma or a comparable degree from a state or state-recognized university of cooperative education, a Master's degree program or a related degree program completed with a state examination with good or very good results. - b) For Data & Knowledge Engineering, the completed degree must be from computer science or a related discipline and must equate to: - (aa) at least one module on databases - and - (bb) additionally - 1. at least further 60 ECTS in Computer Science - or - 2. at least 40 ECTS in Computer Science and 20 ECTS in Applied Statistics.

-These ECTS must not be acquired during internships, practical classes or exercises without related lectures.
+These ECTS / modules must not be acquired during internships, practical classes or exercises without related lectures.

-For DigiEng, the completed degree must be from Computer Science or in a field close to Computer Science or in an Engineering Science.
+c) For Digital Engineering, the completed degree must be from Computer Science or from a field close to Computer Science or from an Engineering Science.